Four Traits of Emerging Leaders

 Build trust and psychological safety

 When trust breaks down in teams, not only do relationships break down, but the work also suffers.
-Leaders need to think about how they create psychological safety for their teams and provide an environment where people are safe to ask questions, learn, disagree and push back.
+Emerging leaders need to think about how they create psychological safety for their teams and provide an environment where people are safe to ask questions, learn, disagree and push back.

 One of the most important things a leader can do is provide feedback — and a lot of it.
 As a trainer at the conference said, “Praise loudly and blame softly.”